Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

 Mittal \& Kulkarni~\cite{Mittal:2021dpe} discuss the generation of a radio background by accreting supermassive PBHs and claim that this could explain the excess observed by the second generation {\it Absolute Radiometer for Cosmology, Astrophysics and Diffuse Emission} (ARCADE2)~\cite{2011ApJ...734....5F} and the {\it Long Wavelength Array} (LWA1)~\cite{Dowell:2018mdb}.
 They take the comoving radio emissivity due to accreting PBHs to be

-where $f_{\rm duty}$ is the duty cycle parameter, (\ie~the probability that a black hole is active at a particular time) and $f_{\Xrm}$ is the ratio of the total X-ray luminosity to the bolometric luminosity.
+where $f_{\rm duty}$ is the duty cycle parameter (\ie~the probability that a black hole is active at a particular time), $\lambda$ is the luminosity in units of the Eddington value and $f_{\Xrm}$ is the ratio of the total X-ray luminosity to the bolometric luminosity.
 The specific intensity due to this emissivity is then

 This is shown in Fig.~\ref{fig:acc} for typical values for SMBHs, $f_{\Xrm} = 0.1$, $f_{\rm duty} = 5 \times 10^{-2}$, $\lambda = 0.5$, which shows that the observed excess (dotted blue line) and can be explained (solid blue line).